 Price: How much does Buffet cost?

-Buffet is sitting near the top of The Ordinary’s price range at a still-affordable $24.90 AUD or $14.80 USD for 30ml of product.
+Though still affordable, Buffet is sitting near the top of The Ordinary’s stellar price range at $24.90 AUD or $14.80 USD for 30ml of product.
 I’ve been using mine a few times a week for 4 months and I’m not even 1/3rd of the way through, so I’d expect my bottle to last me almost a year, making it something that won’t break the bank or give you buyer’s remorse if it ends up not being for you.

 Packaging: What will it look like on my shelf?